wvlet/airframe/docs/airframe-log.md

 ### Using with slf4j

 If you are using slf4j, just add `slf4j-jdk14` to your dependency.
-The log messages from slf4j will be sent to wvlet-log:
+The log messages from slf4j will be sent to airframe-log:
 ```scala
 libraryDependencies += "org.slf4j" % "slf4j-jdk14" % "1.7.21"
 ```